 The PHY indicates the state of the primary channel and other channels (if any) via PHY-CCA.indication (see

 22.3.19.5 (CCA sensitivity) and 7.3.5.11 (PHY-CCA.indication)).
 Note that under some circumstances, the MAC uses the value of PHY-CCA.indication before (and if) issuing the PHY-TXSTART.request.
-Transmission of the PPDU shall be initiated by the PLCP after receiving the PHYTXSTART.request(TXVECTOR) primitive.
+Transmission of the PPDU shall be initiated by the PLCP after receiving the PHY-TXSTART.request(TXVECTOR) primitive.
 The TXVECTOR elements for the PHY-TXSTART.request are specified in Table 22-1 (TXVECTOR and RXVECTOR parameters).

-The PLCP shall issue the parameters in the following PMD primitives to configure the PHY:
+The PLCP shall issue the parameters in the following PMD primitives to configure the PMD:

 — PMD_TXPWRLVL